Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 4 – Empirical Study on Counterparty Credit Risk.md

 EDF_t = \Phi(-DD_t),
 $$

 where \( \Phi(\cdot) \) denotes the cumulative distribution function of the standard normal distribution.
-For large, well-capitalized financial institutions, DD often exceeds 8–10, resulting in EDF values close to zero due to numerical precision limits.
+For large, well-capitalized financial institutions, resulting in EDF values close to zero due to numerical precision limits.
 Consequently, the analysis primarily focuses on DD as the principal indicator of credit quality and solvency.

 ### 4.4.6 Implementation Summary